aadhavr/get_sp_prices/README.md

 # S&P 500 Stock Information Web Scraper

 This web scraper is designed to retrieve stock information for companies listed in the S&P 500 index.
-It extracts the closing price, change, and change in percentage for each stock and returns the data in a JSON format.
+It extracts the price, change, and change in percentage for each stock and returns the data in a JSON format.

 ## Prerequisites